teancom/codex/aws.md

-The `jumpbox` script that we ran as part of setting up the bastion host installs the `vault` command-line utility, which includes not only the client for interacting with Vault, but also the Vault server daemon itself.
+The `jumpbox` script that we ran as part of setting up the bastion host installs the `vault` command-line utility, which includes not only the client for interacting with Vault (`safe`), but also the Vault server daemon itself.

 #### Start Server